Refuge Residential Ministry

-The “Discovery Phase” is set on a secluded 100+ acre farm in the beautiful hills of Vinton County, Ohio.
+The “Discovery Phase” is set on a secluded 100+ acre property in Lancaster, Ohio.
 In Phase 1, we desire to be a safe place for every man to discover God and experience unconditional love and acceptance.

 No outside contact is permitted, so that the men can focus on growing personally and with Christ.

-The “Relational Phase” consists of four months in Lancaster, Ohio.
+The “Relational Phase” consists of four months split between Lancaster, Ohio and Columbus, Ohio.
 Here, men begin to develop an intimate relationship with God as well as learning to trust and rely on each other.

 The restoration process with friends and family begins slowly and gently through weekly phone calls, letter writing and a once a month in-person visit at Family Day.